aerugo/stina/CONVENTIONS.md

 The application should be written in a functional style, with no global variables or side effects.
 The application should use pure functions and immutable data structures where possible.

 The application should be well-documented, with comments explaining the purpose of each function and module.

+All code and all comments should be in English.
+Only localization strings in translations.js should be in other languages.